bloomberg/memray/docs/examples/README.rst

 directory.
 The examples below use the project in the ``mandelbrot`` folder, but you can use the same instructions to launch the other examples as well.

-To track memory allocations, invoke ``memray3.9 run``:
+To track memory allocations, invoke ``memray run``:

 .. code:: shell

-   memray3.9 run mandelbrot/mandelbrot.py
+   memray run mandelbrot/mandelbrot.py

 Memray will print a message displaying the output file it creates.